elpatron68/SnowRunner-Tool/Readme.md

 - User starts *SnowRunner-Tool*
 - User Restores a Backup
 - User changes money (just the event, not the value you entered)
+- Critical errors
+- This version only: Your SnowRunner game profile directory

 Both reporting options require an active internet connection.
 No personal data will be sent.
 Usage reporting helps the developer to decide, if this tool will be expanded in the future.